raylanconsulting/eboekhouden/README.md

 # eboekhouden
 e-boekhouden.nl API

-> this package is heavily inspired by the existing package "eboekhoudenapi", written by Roel van de Boom.
+> this package is heavily inspired by the existing package "eboekhoudenapi", written by Roel van den Boom.

 > "get sessioncode" and "get mutaties" are, with slight adaptions, take from this package.
 ---